NiallJeffrey/DES_SV_mass_maps/README.md

 The included jupyter notebook opens the .npy files and performs a simple plot for comparison.

-If used for further work please cite ??? (to be included)
+If used for further work please cite https://arxiv.org/abs/1801.08945